-As an experienced veterinarian in Arizona, I want to reiterate the heat dangers for dogs during our brutal summer months in Arizona.
+It bares repeating…so I want to reiterate the heat dangers for dogs during our brutal summer months in Arizona.

 If you’ve lived in the East Valley for any time at all, you know that our summer really runs from April through late October, so this is the time of year we all need heightened awareness of the dangers of extreme heat to our furbabies.
 As we hit August and the dog-days of summer, we all start to tire of this heat and humidity, so let’s remember these heat safety tips.
 That way you and your pooches can enjoy a safe late summer together.

 Heat Dangers For Dogs

 PROVIDE PLENTIFUL WATER & SHADE

 We all know the importance of staying hydrated in our hot weather, and the same is true for your dogs.
 Make sure they always have a plentiful supply of fresh, clean water.
 The best place for your dog when the temperature rises is inside in the air conditioning, but IF you have to leave them outside, make sure that there is enough shade for them to stay out of the sun.
 Remember the sun moves, so an area that is shady in the morning may not be shaded in the afternoon.
 Make sure they have the ability to find relief from the sun all day long – again, ideally inside!

 With summer at our doorstep, it is important for us hoomans, as responsible pet parents, to be aware of not only the air temperature…but what that means for asphalt/sidewalk temperatures.
 As a general guide, if it is too hot for the back of your hand, it is too hot for your dogs feet!

 If you have no alternative but to take them out, why not consider some boots to protect their feet, if they have to go out during the heat of the day?
 Ideally, walking during the very early morning or late evening is better.
 Here are some things to look out for in dog shoes!